“Antibiotics versus globules – really?

 There are many antibiotic groups whose representatives are not chemically related to each other.
 They have no common “roots”, but a common goal: the reduction of the number of pathogenic germs in the host organism; the “reduction of the germ load”.
 For each antibiotic it is possible to indicate which bacteria are sensitive or resistant to this antibiotic.
 And for each bacterium one can indicate which antibiotics it is sensitive or resistant to.
 With regard to pathogenic germs, every antibiotic has a “spectrum of action”.

 In principle, the use of antibiotics only makes sense if the disease is caused by germs that also lie within the spectrum of action of an antibiotic.
 If one uses an antibiotic that is effective against pathogenic germs, the germ load in the host organism is reduced.
-The immune system of the host organism can bring about healing under these improved conditions.
-The strengthening of the immune system is only induced by the reduction of the germ load itself.
-A non-specific strengthening of the immune system by foreign substances has not been proven – neither for preparations such as “Echinacin” nor for globules.
+The immune system of the host organism can bring about healing under these improved conditions, With help from outside, it gets a chance to cope with the infection.
+A non-specific “strengthening of the immune system” by foreign substances has not been proven – neither for preparations such as “Echinacin” nor for globules.
 An undirected use of antibiotics – even of ineffective ones in the case of resistant germs or viruses – cannot lead to a reduction in the germ load and therefore cannot support the immune system.